-In a nutshell, Santy Barnachea is one of the seasoned road racing cyclists who rose to stardom in Philippine Cycling.
+In a nutshell, Santy Barnachea is one of the seasoned road racing cyclists who rose to stardom in Philippine Pro Cycling.

-He hails from Umingan—a first-class municipality in the Province of Pangasinan.
+The lanky Pangasinan pride hails from Umingan—a first-class municipality in the Province of Pangasinan.

-He won his first championship crown in Fed Express Tour ng Calabarzon in 2002, which later became Tour Pilipinas (2003-2004), Golden Tour 50 (2005), Padyak Pinoy (2006-2009), for which he earned the overall championship title in 2006, and finally, Le Tour de Filipinas.
+He won his first championship crown in FedEx Express Tour ng Calabarzon in 2002, a forerunner of Tour Pilipinas (2003-2004), Golden Tour 50 (2005) and Padyak Pinoy (2006-2009), for which he earned his second overall championship title in 2006.
+Likewise, the Pangasinan top-grade cyclist participated in Le Tour de Filipinas.

-Pangasinan, dubbed the home of the cycling champions, is home to 21 cycling Hall of Famers like Rufino Gabot—the first Pangasinense Champion (1957), Mamerto Eden (1958), Edmundo de Guzman (1962), Gonzalo Recodos (1963), Jesus Garcia (1973 and twice in 1977), Teodorico Rimarim (1974), Samson Cariño and Samson Etrata (1975), Modesto Bonzo (1976), Jacinto Sicam (1981 and 1982), Romeo Bonzo (1983), Ruben Cariño (1984), Pepito Calip (1985), Bernardo Llentada (1991), Reynaldo Navarro (2000), Wilfredo Calosa (2001), Santy Barnachea (2002, 2006, 2011 and 2015), Arnel Quirimit (2003), Baler Ravina (2012), Ronald Oranza (2018), and El Joshua Cariño (2018).
+Here are the Pangasinan pro cyclists who grabbed the headlines back in the day: Rufino Gabot—the first Pangasinense Champion (1957), Mamerto Eden (1958), Edmundo de Guzman (1962), Gonzalo Recodos (1963), Jesus Garcia (1973 and twice in 1977), Teodorico Rimarim (1974), Samson Cariño and Samson Etrata (1975), Modesto Bonzo (1976), Jacinto Sicam (1981 and 1982), Romeo Bonzo (1983), Ruben Cariño (1984), Pepito Calip (1985), Bernardo Llentada (1991), Reynaldo Navarro (2000), Wilfredo Calosa (2001), Santy Barnachea (2002, 2006, 2011 and 2015), Arnel Quirimit (2003), Baler Ravina (2012), Ronald Oranza (2018), and El Joshua Cariño (2018).

-In 2001, Wilfredo Calosa broke the 10-year championship drought of Pangasinan, while Santy Barnachea recorded the most number of championship titles from different local races in 2002, 2006, 2011 and 2015.
+Meanwhile, in 2001, Wilfredo Calosa broke the 10-year championship drought of Pangasinan, while Santy Barnachea recorded the most number of championship titles from different local races in 2002, 2006, 2011 and 2015.

-Rival Jan Paul Morales, the Navy’s skipper, won three stage-wins, including the Sprint leadership in the said multi-stage race.
+Rival Jan Paul Morales, the Navy’s skipper, won three stage-wins, including the sprint leadership in the said multi-stage race.

 When interviewed, the 44-year old Santy Barnachea disclosed that he is now officially retired from the local races, but still looking forward to participating in masters races in Malaysia this year.